lamalab-org/toolminutes/papers/mass_spec_encoder.md

 I chose to discuss this particular paper because of two fundamental aspects:

-- Predicting experimental spectra using Machine Learning is historically a difficult and interesting task.
+- Predicting experimental spectra using Machine Learning has historically been a difficult and interesting task.
 - Our groups are interested in this research topic.